DanRepik/api_foundry/readme.md

 ## Using API-Maker Services

+API-Maker provides a robust API that allows clients flexibility in selecting and modifying records.
+This section explores the API services offered by API-Maker.

+There are four sections that cover the available services:
+1. **Basic Operations**: CRUD operations on single records.
+2. **Enhanced Record Selection**: Advanced querying capabilities.
+3. **Metadata Parameters**: Tailoring the content of responses.

-In this section we will explore the API services that API-MAKER provides.
-Most of the examples will be restricted to the abbreviated example API specification.
-However some examples will use resources defined in the complete Chinook API specification.
+Most examples will use an abbreviated API specification, but some will reference the complete Chinook API specification.

 ### Basic Operations

-First basic CRUD services are supported.

-These services are RESTful using the HTTP method to determine the operation.
-Data passed via requests and response is of course in JSON.
+API-Maker supports basic CRUD services using RESTful HTTP methods.
+Data passed via requests and responses is in JSON format.

-Services return the operation status via response headers.
-For successful operations the response body contains an array of the selected objects.
-When mutating records via POST, PUT, and DELETE the body contains the array of modified or deleted records.
+Successful operations return the status via response headers.
+The response body contains an array of the selected objects.
+For POST, PUT, and DELETE operations, the body contains the modified or deleted records.

-For these sevices the operation path is of the form;
+The operation paths are as follows:

 ```
 # for POST